Shopify pre-orders vs Kickstarter

 Considerations:

 When you’re ready to ship, you trigger the charge.
-If the card has expired or been cancelled, the charge will fail and you’ll need to collect updated payment information via a dunning flow.
-Learn more in our charge later guide.
+If the card has expired or been cancelled, the charge will fail and you’ll need to collect updated payment information via a dunning flow (automated emails requesting updated payment details).

 Deposit pre-orders